-We generally accept Charges for purchases at Customer Activated Terminals (CATs) or payment kiosks.
+We generally accept Charges for purchases at unattended terminals (e.g., Customer Activated Terminals (CATs) or payment kiosks).

-4.6 Processing a Card Not Present Charge
+4.3 Card Not Present Charges

 Mail orders, telephone orders, and Internet Orders increase business opportunities, but such Card Not Present Charges do not provide the opportunity to inspect the physical Card.